Locust Lumber: A Natural, Long-Lasting Alternative to Pressure-Treated Wood

 Sourcing Locust Lumber Locally

 Black locust isn’t mass-produced like pine, so it can be a little harder to find in big box stores.
-But at Grabeldinger, we occasionally mill and stock locust when we come across good stands or storm-downed trees.
+But we mill and stock locust logs for custom orders when we come across good stands or storm-downed trees.

-Our slabs and boards are sawn locally, air-dried, and sold directly from our warehouse in Deansboro, NY.
-If you're looking for small-batch, locally harvested lumber that holds up outdoors, locust might be exactly what you need.
+Our slabs and boards are sawn locally, air-dried, and sold directly from us to you.
+If you're looking for small-batch, locally harvested lumber that holds up outdoors, Black Locust might be exactly what you need.

 Interested in Locust?
 Let Us Know